ItsMacto/Build-GPT/README.md

 # Build-GPT
 Learning by building a Generatively Pretrained Transformer.
-Taught from Andrej Karpathy YouTube
+Taught by Andrej Karpathy on YouTube

+- Implemented a character-level GPT trained on a Shakespeare dataset

+## Current
+- Working to implement GPT-2 from OpenAI